 - Results in 4-6 weeks

 Vitagene offers an all-in-one test that includes a health and ancestry report that arrives within 4-6 weeks of you submitting your sample.
-As well as diet and exercise recommendations, you can learn about your global ancestry and history, including an ethnic map and regional percentages.
+As an added bonus, our researcher learned about their global ancestry and history, including an ethnic map and regional percentages.

-Your report includes a customized meal plan, macronutrient breakdown and calorie intake with percentages.
-With that, you can understand your body’s ability to metabolize different types of fat, lactose, caffeine, and alcohol, so you know what to include (or take out) of your diet.
+In the report, our researcher could learn about their body’s ability to metabolize different types of fat, lactose, caffeine, and alcohol, which helped him understand what to include (or take out) of his diet.

 It analyzes other aspects of your DNA that can impact your weight loss and overall health, including sodium intake and blood pressure levels, and cholesterol levels.
-And you get advice on which supplements to take, too.
+And we also liked that you get advice on which supplements to take, too.
 This can help you minimize lethargy so you stay motivated to stick to your weight loss goals.